Food Storage On Shelving

 1. Pasta

 One of the things I like about pasta is how far a package goes.
-You take a handful of spaghetti and cook it for dinner and it feels like you could feed the neighborhood.
-A very cost-effective item for your pantry.
+You take a handful of spaghetti and cook it for dinner, and it feels like you could feed the neighborhood—a very cost-effective item for your pantry.

 2. Seasonings

-Be sure to get a variety of seasonings that will flavor your food.
+Be sure to select a variety of seasonings that will enhance the flavor of your food.
 Some of the best herbs include pepper, garlic powder, seasoning salt, cayenne pepper, cajun seasoning, and garlic salt.
 Then, you can grab what you like to use on your favorite foods.
 Even if you’re on a budget, you can find most spices at low prices if you check store ads and are willing to try your favorite store’s brand name.
 Another place to check for special deals is at the dollar store.

-3. Chicken, Beef and Vegetable Bouillon Cubes
+3. Chicken, Beef, and Vegetable Bouillon Cubes

 Once you start using chicken bouillon cubes in your cooking, you won’t want to go back to those old bland meals of times past.
 Chicken Bouillon Cubes.